Dowrich Keeps Windies On Top Despite Stokes Four Wickets - UrduPoint

 Stand-in captain Ben Stokes led England's attack with 4-49 to follow his top score of 43 in the hosts' 204.

-But that still left West Indies 114 runs ahead in a match that marks international cricket's return from lockdown.
+But that left West Indies 114 runs ahead on first innings in a match that marks international cricket's return from lockdown.

+And they were still 99 runs in front after openers Rory Burns and Dom Sibley survived a tricky 10 overs to take England to 15-0 in their second innings at stumps.

-Stokes' haul included the wicket of West Indies captain Jason Holder for just five, with the England talisman having fallen to his rival all-rounder during the towering paceman's Test-best 6-42 on Thursday.
+Stokes' haul included the wicket of West Indies captain Jason Holder for just five, with the England talisman having fallen to his rival all-rounder during the towering seamer's Test-best 6-42 on Thursday.

 And when Stokes bowled tailender Alzarri Joseph, he had his 150th Test wicket.

+But wicketkeeper Dowrich held firm with a fine fifty until a 115-ball innings featuring eight boundaries ended when he was caught down the legside by opposing gloveman Jos Buttler off Stokes.

+It was not the first time Dowrich had proved a thorn in England's side.

-But Dowrich, who made 116 and shared a huge stand of 295 with Holder when his fellow Bajan made an unbeaten 202 during the West Indies' 381-run win over England at their Kensington Oval home ground last year, completed a fine fifty.
+Last year he made 116 and shared a huge stand of 295 with Holder when his fellow Bajan made an unbeaten 202 during the West Indies' 381-run win over England in the first Test at their Kensington Oval home ground.

-The wicketkeeper held firm for 115 balls until he was caught down the legside by opposing gloveman Jos Buttler off Stokes.
+That victory helped West Indies regain the Wisden Trophy but it is 32 years since they last won a Test series in England.

-- Archer and Wood struggle - England dropped veteran paceman Stuart Broad to play express quicks Jofra Archer and Mark Wood together for the first time in a Test.
+- Archer and Wood struggle - England dropped veteran paceman Stuart Broad for this current match to play express quicks Jofra Archer and Mark Wood together for the first time in a Test.

 But Archer and Wood struggled to make an impression on a placid pitch.